maticnetwork/nightfall-sdk/README.md

 #### 2Tx rule

-This is a rule that explains the current Nightfall Protocol.
-The rule also applies for the example scripts below and it is stated here for clarity.
+This is a rule that explains the current Nightfall Protocol on Ganache and Testnet.
+To learn about Nightfall protocol on Mainnet visit the [documentation](https://docs.polygon.technology/docs/nightfall/faq/#how-long-do-transfers-take-on-polygon-nightfall-network-from-start-to-finish).
+The rule applies to the example scripts below and it is stated here for clarity.
 Making a deposit, transfer or withdrawal means that a transaction is submitted to L2, when 2 transactions like this are submitted a block is proposed and created.
 The creation of a new block changes the state of Nightfall.
 Changing the state of L2 means that the deposit, transfer and withdrawal(not finalise-withdrawal) are finalised.

 #### Nightfall keys